mozilla/crlite/README.md

 geoipDbPath = /path/to/GeoLite2-City.mmdb
 # Update the CT log list as you like, comma-delimited
 logList = https://ct.googleapis.com/aviator,https://ct.googleapis.com/rocketeer
-# This should be the bucket you create
+# A path with plenty of disk space
+certPath = /ct
+# Choose if this should complete when it catches up to the CT logs, or be a daemon
-awsS3Bucket = ctdata
+runForever = false
 EOF
 ```

-## Populating S3 with CT certificates
+## Populating your disk with CT certificates

 ```
-ct-fetch awsS3Bucket -logList https://ct.googleapis.com/rocketeer --limit 50 -offset 20000000
+ct-fetch -config ~/.ct-fetch.conf
 ```
 Note: Consider using `--offset X` to start from the `X`th log entry.
 Also, `--limit Y` will stop after
 processing `Y` certificates.